Beyondactivismo/Beyondactivismo/CONTRIBUTING.md

 ## **WELCOME!!** 🎉 🎉

 Hi!
 Thank you very much to be interested in collaborated with us!
-We are very happy that you are here we hope you stay! 😃
+We are very happy that you are here and we hope you enjoy staying with us! 😃

 ### **CODE OF CONDUCT** 📚